People

 Research

-My current research is a qualitative investigation, involving interviews with parents, obstetricians and midwives about their views and experiences of parents’ involvement in decisions about whether or not their baby needs to be born late preterm or early term.
+My latest research is a qualitative investigation, involving interviews with parents, obstetricians and midwives about their views and experiences of parents’ involvement in decisions about whether or not their baby needs to be born late preterm or early term.

 Publications